Yellowknife Homeschool: YK1, Community Groups, and Getting Started

 High School in Yellowknife

 For secondary-age students, Yellowknife's home education pathway leads toward the NWT Senior Secondary Diploma, which requires 100 credits.
-Home educators can accumulate credits through a combination of home study, testing, and — with the principal's agreement — partial enrollment for specific courses.
+A student seeking the diploma must complete at least five approved credits directly through an NWT high school, so discuss home-study evidence, testing, and partial enrollment with the principal early.

-YK1 maintains relationships with N.J.
-Macpherson School and Sir John Franklin High School for homeschoolers who want to access specific courses or facilities.
+Homeschoolers who want to access specific courses or facilities can ask the principal about options at N.J.
+Macpherson School or Sir John Franklin High School.
 This isn't automatic — you'd need to negotiate with the principal — but it's more realistic in Yellowknife than in smaller communities where there may only be one school and limited capacity.

-Hunter Education (3 credits) is a recognized NWT high school course and can be completed through formal certification programs.
-This is particularly relevant for Yellowknife families whose children participate in traditional hunting and land use practices.
+Hunter Education (3 credits) is a recognized NWT high school course.
+Its course materials can help Yellowknife families document learning connected with traditional hunting and land use practices; discuss credit arrangements with the principal.

 Free Download